AstunTechnology/environmentagency_geonetwork_2.10/Scripts/resetpasswd/README.md

 # Force GeoNetwork Password Reset

-Requirement:
+Requirements:

-> must force the password to be changed every 42 days
+> Force the password to be changed every 42 days

+> We would like an email notification to be sent to users a week (for example) before their password is due to expire asking them to change it

 GeoNetwork doesn't have a facility to force users to change their password after a given number of days.
 This script and associated SQL add this ability.